-All students may bring regular book bags to school.
+All students may bring clear book bags to school.

+Students may carry a small, non-clear pouch in their bookbag to hold personal items, such as money and hygiene products.
 Lockers will not be issued to students.
 Bookbags will be placed beside each student in the classroom.
 All bags are subject to search throughout the school day.